Italian Canadians in the Greater Toronto Area

 Toronto has a large Italian Canadian community, with 30.3 per cent of the ethnic Italians in Canada living in the Greater Toronto Area (GTA) as of 2021.
-Toronto is home to the fourth largest population of people of Italian descent after São Paulo, Buenos Aires and New York City, respectively.
+Toronto is home to the fourth largest population of people of Italian descent after Buenos Aires, São Paulo and New York City, respectively.
 As of the Canada 2021 Census, there were 468,970 Italian Canadians located in the Greater Toronto Area, with 444,755 located within the Toronto CMA.

 Italian immigration to Toronto started as early as the mid 19th century.
 By 1860, over a dozen "Soldiers of fortune" and "men of letters" lived in Toronto.
 Italians arrived in Toronto in large numbers during the early 20th century, first settling in an area then known as The Ward, centred on University Avenue and College Street.
 By the 1920s, most Italians had moved west of Bathurst Street and the College-Clinton area had emerged as the city's major Little Italy.
-Italian immigration continued into the post-World War II era, where approximately 20,000 to 30,000 Italians immigrated to Canada each year between the early 1950s and the mid 1960s, many of the men working in the construction industry upon settling.
+Italian immigration continued into the post-World War II era, where approximately 20,000 to 30,000 Italians immigrated to Canada each year between the early 1950s and the mid-1960s, many of the men working in the construction industry upon settling.
 In the late 1960s, the Italian economy experienced a period of growth and recovery, removing one of the primary incentives for emigration.

 As early as 1961, the presence of new immigrants had already started changing Little Italy.
 Since the 1970s, Italian immigrants from Little Italy moved northward to Corso Italia on St. Clair Avenue West.
-Later in the 1970s and 80s, Italian immigrants moved to northwestern parts of the city such as Pelmo Park-Humberlea, Humber Summit and Maple Leaf.
-Subsequent migration followed the pattern of moving further northwest, to suburbs of Toronto, in particular, the York communities of Woodbridge in Vaughan and Nobleton in King, and the Peel community of Bolton in Caledon.
+Later in the 1970s and 80s, Italian immigrants moved to northwestern parts of the city such as Maple Leaf, Pelmo Park-Humberlea and Humber Summit.
+Subsequent migration followed the pattern of moving further northwest, to suburbs of Toronto, in particular, the York Region communities of Woodbridge in Vaughan and Nobleton in King, and the Peel Region community of Bolton in Caledon.